God Is Real…Why modern physics has discredited atheism.

 “In the New Story of science the whole universe–including matter, energy, space, and time–is a one-time event and had a definite beginning.
 But something must have always existed; for if ever absolutely nothing existed, then nothing would exist now, since nothing comes from nothing.
 The material universe cannot be the thing that always existed because matter had a beginning.
 It is 12 to 20 billion years old.
 This means that whatever has always existed is non-material.
 The only non-material reality seems to be mind.
 If mind is what has always existed, then matter must have been brought into existence by a mind that always was.
 This points to an intelligent, eternal being who created all things.
 Such a being is what we mean by the term God.”

-Mainstream biology, however, continues to embrace the naturalist/materialist view of the world.
+Mainstream biology continues to embrace the naturalist/materialist view of the world despite the insights of modern physics.
 Why is this?
 Part of the answer lies in the fact that physics is the branch of science that most closely approaches the boundary separating science from philosophy and religion.
 It approaches this boundary much more closely than biology.
 Physics, in other words, is the branch of science that deals with the most fundamental or “big picture” aspects of our reality.

-Relevant to the disagreement between modern physics and mainstream biology on this topic, biophysicist Harold J. Morowitz writes in his article Rediscovering the Mind:
+Relevant to the disagreement between modern physics and mainstream biology on this topic, Yale University biophysicist Harold J. Morowitz writes in his article Rediscovering the Mind:

 Physicist Richard Conn Henry explains why people (such as atheist biologists) cling to materialism/naturalism despite the fact that it has been completely discredited by modern physics: